xaxy55/Zigbee-Lock-Manager/README.md

 [![GitHub Release][releases-shield]][releases]
 [![hacs][hacsbadge]][hacs]

 A Home Assistant integration to provide a dashboard for managing lock codes on Zigbee keypad locks.
-Installing dynamically creates the helpers, automations, and dashboard YAML, based on the number of codes (slots) the user wants to manage.
+Installation dynamically creates the helpers, automations, and dashboard YAML, based on the number of codes (slots) the user wants to manage.

 HA forum thread for discussion here: [Zigbee Lock Manager](https://community.home-assistant.io/t/zigbee-lock-manager/780353)